KognitionAI/pilecv4j/README.md

 `lib-image` contains the main image processing routines and OpenCv functionality.
 It contains some decent general purpose classes but also some more esoteric implementations that might be hard to find in other places.

-1. `com.jiminger.image.CvRaster` is an alternative (actually, an extention) to the OpenCv Java `Mat`.
+1. `ai.kognition.pilecv4j.image.CvRaster` is an alternative (actually, an extention) to the OpenCv Java `Mat`.
 It allows for direct manipulation of the actual data contained in the `Mat` in a more convenient manner.
 See the Javadocs for `CvRaster` for more information.
-1. `com.jiminger.image.ImageFile` is a means of loading and writing images to disk.
+1. `ai.kognition.pilecv4j.image.ImageFile` is a means of loading and writing images to disk.
 It's more robust than most implemetations since it uses `OpenCv` and falls back to `ImageIO` when that doesn't work.
-1. `com.jiminger.image.houghspace.Transform` is a generalized [Hough Transform](https://en.wikipedia.org/wiki/Hough_transform).
+1. `ai.kognition.pilecv4j.image.houghspace.Transform` is a generalized [Hough Transform](https://en.wikipedia.org/wiki/Hough_transform).
 It's written from scratch and doesn't use `OpenCv`'s who's implementation isn't "generalized" anyway.
-1. `com.jiminger.image.mjpeg.MJPEGWriter` will take a series of images and write a "Motion JPEG" movie file.
+1. `ai.kognition.pilecv4j.image.mjpeg.MJPEGWriter` will take a series of images and write a "Motion JPEG" movie file.
-1. `com.jiminger.image.TensorUtils` is a lightweight wrapper around TensorFlow.
+1. `ai.kognition.pilecv4j.image.TensorUtils` is a lightweight wrapper around TensorFlow.
 It will eventually grow to a "zero-copy" utility that makes TensorFlow much easier to use from Java.
 Currently it's not that extensive.

 ### lib-gstreamer